Dan J. Harkey

 Association dues are $700.

 The second option, selling their home and renting another, may not be as financially beneficial as it seems.
-The couple discovered they would have to pay around $4,500 in monthly rent for a lovely condo in a safe area.
+The couple discovered they would have to pay around $4,500 in monthly rent for a lovely Condo in a safe area.
 They would pay a high association fee if they wanted one with all the amenities.
 The monthly savings were little compared to keeping their existing home.
-This highlights the importance of considering all financial aspects before deciding, ensuring you are fully informed and prepared for the financial implications.
-It's crucial to calculate the total monthly costs of each option, including all associated fees and expenses, to make an informed decision.
+This highlights the importance of considering all financial aspects before making a decision, ensuring you are fully informed and prepared for the financial implications.
+It’s crucial to calculate the total monthly costs of each option, including all associated fees and expenses, to make an informed decision.

 Recap:

-• Stay put: Housing costs $4,900 per month, expenses $3,000 per month, income social security $4,000, and an additional $3,900 to maintain lifestyle.
+• Stay put: Housing costs $4,900 per month, expenses are $3,000 per month, and from social security income, $4,000 is available.
+An additional $3,900 is needed to maintain the lifestyle.

-• Sell and move to a smaller home: cost $2,200, expenses $3,000 per month, a total outlay of $5,200, income social security of $4,000, and income from $300,000 investment at 7% per annum equals $1,750.
-Could maintain a lifestyle without continuing to work.
+• Sell and move to a smaller home: cost $2,200, expenses $3,000 per month, a total outlay of $5,200.
+The income from Social Security is $4,000, and the income from a $300,000 investment at 7% per annum equals $ 1,000.
+Could maintain a lifestyle without having to continue working.